amikael/HELFI/README.md

 The dataset was created between 1991-2020 in two phases.
 The **Product Development** phase (the Finnish Analytical Bible Concordance Project 1991-1997) was funded by Aika[media] Oy and has been enabled by Aikamedia's collaboration with Lingsoft and Professor Kimmo Koskenniemi at the University of Helsinki (UH).
 The members of the editorial board were:
 * **Executive Editor** Valtter Luoto (the publication of Bible Encyclopedias, visionary goals, concept design, and funding negotiation at Aika Oy),
 * **Editor in Chief** Lic.Th.
-Matti Liljeqvist (alignment guidelines, alignment of the Hebrew Bible, alignment validation, product concept finalisation, proof-reading, lexicography)
+Matti Liljeqvist (alignment of the Hebrew Bible, alignment validation, product concept finalisation, proof-reading, lexicography)
 * M.A.
 Anssi Yli-Jyrä (technical lead, methodological innovation, alignment guidelines, natural language processing, text curation, morphological analysis, multi-word analysis, alignment editor, headword design, concordancing)
 * M.Th.
 Kari M. Räntila (alignment guidelines, alignment of the Greek New Testament)
 * M.Th.
 Arto Antturi (concept design, license negotiations, methodological innovation, alignment guidelines)